 Learn more about Joint Replacement options.

 At Orange County Orthopedic Group, we perform joint replacements for patients who are not finding relief through other methods.
 Oftentimes, joint problems are so extensive that it is difficult to continue everyday activities or go through the day without pain.
 Sometimes, shoulder, knee, or hip replacement is necessary.
+We are one of the only outpatient total joint programs in southern California.

 Joint replacement can increase mobility and range of motion, as well as relieve pain.
 A joint replacement can be: